-Spring is a good time to re-evaluate.
-Most people like to use it to declutter their homes, but you should take it a step further and detox and declutter your entire life.
-That includes the mind and soul.
+Now is the perfect time to re-evaluate important facets in your life.
+Most people like to use it to declutter their homes, but consider taking it a step further and detox and declutter your entire life.
+This includes the areas concerning your mind and soul.

-There are 10 things you can do to clear your life of unproductive and negative things and make way for blessings and positivity:
+There are 10 things you can do to clear your life of inertia and toxicity and make way for blessings and positivity:

 - Clear your social circle.